aws-observability/terraform-aws-observability-accelerator/docs/container-insights/eks.md

 ## Visualization of Container Insights data

-After the terraform apply is successful, open your Amazon CloudWatch console in the same region as your EKS cluster, then from the left hand side choose `Insights -> Container Insights`, there choose the `EKS` from the drop down and you will see the metrics shown on the dashboard:
+After `terraform apply` is successful, open your Amazon CloudWatch console in the same region as your EKS cluster, then from the left hand side choose `Insights -> Container Insights`, there choose the `EKS` from the drop down and you will see the metrics shown on the dashboard:

 <img width="1345" alt="image" src="https://github.com/ruchimo/terraform-aws-observability-accelerator/assets/106240341/31686b29-8ec2-46ff-a266-ebfa1de9768a">

-## Visualization of Application Signal data
+## Visualization of CloudWatch Application Signals (preview) data

 After enabling your Application to pass metrics and traces by following [the steps provided above](#enabling-application-signals-for-your-services), open your Amazon CloudWatch console in the same region as your EKS cluster, then from the left hand side choose `Application Signals -> Services` and you will see the metrics shown on the sample dashboard below: